ttimbers/breast_cancer_predictor/doc/breast_cancer_predict_report.md

 # Introduction

-TO ADD: General introduction about the problem, and why it is important (e.g., how prevalent breast cancer is, the mortality rate for undiagnosed cancer, etc).
+Women have a 12.1% lifetime probability of developing breast cancer, and although cancer treatment has improved over the last 30 years, the projected death rate for women’s breast cancer is 22.4 deaths per 100,000 in 2019 (Canadian Cancer Statistics Advisory Committee 2019).

-For this project we are trying to answer the question: given tumour image measurements is a newly discovered tumour benign or malignant?
+Early detection has been shown to improve outcomes (Canadian Cancer Statistics Advisory Committee 2019), and thus methods, assays and technologies that help to improve diagnosis may be beneficial for improving outcomes further.

-Answering this question is important because traditional, non-data-driven methods for tumour diagnosis are quite subjective and can depend on the diagnosing physicians skill as well as experience (Street, Wolberg, and Mangasarian 1993).
+Here we ask if we can use a machine learning algorithm to predict whether a newly discovered tumour is benign or malignant given tumour image measurements.
+Answering this question is important because traditional methods for tumour diagnosis are quite subjective and can depend on the diagnosing physicians skill as well as experience (Street, Wolberg, and Mangasarian 1993).
 Furthermore, benign tumours are not normally dangerous; the cells stay in the same place and the tumour stops growing before it gets very large.
 By contrast, in malignant tumours, the cells invade the surrounding tissue and spread into nearby organs where they can cause serious damage.
-Thus, it is important to quickly and accurately diagnose the tumour type to guide patient treatment.
+Thus, if a machine learning algorithm can accurately and effectively predict whether a newly discovered tumour benign or malignant given tumour image measurements this could lead to less subjective, and more scalable breast cancer tumour diagnosis which could contribute to better patient outcomes.

 # Methods